larahabashy/capstone-report/_sources/documentation.md

 4. Hinge
 5. The mean absolute error

+Loss Function Implemeted in CNN Model:

-- BCEWithLogitsLoss: Cross-Entropy loss [nn.BCEWithLogitsLoss](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html#torch.nn.BCEWithLogitsLoss) combines a Sigmoid layer and the BCELoss in one single class.
+- BCEWithLogitsLoss: Cross-Entropy loss [(nn.BCEWithLogitsLoss)](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html#torch.nn.BCEWithLogitsLoss) combines a Sigmoid layer and the BCELoss in one single class.
 This loss function in often used in classification problems as a measure of reconstruction error.
 It uses log loss, which for logistic regression is a special case for cross-entropy loss for multi-class classification.

-Alternative Loss Functions Considered
+Alternative Loss Functions Considered:

 - NLLLoss: Negative Log-Likelihood Loss
 This function expands the binary cross-entropy loss.
 It requires an additional logSoftMax layer in the last layer of the network.
 As it outputs probablities, they must sum to 1.